 However, this approach carries several risks.
 The frequent relocation of stations compromises their ability to track long-term trends, resulting in poor data coverage.
 Additionally, Inconsistent monitoring in Melbourne makes it difficult to understand the real changes in air quality.
 Without comprehensive data coverage, the extent of air pollution is unclear, which could lead to underestimation of pollution levels.
 Poor monitoring coverage may miss high-pollution areas or critical high-pollution events, resulting in trends that inaccurately indicate compliance.
 Without consistent long-term monitoring, it is difficult to determine whether the observed improvements in air quality are genuine or simply a result of insufficient data.
 For instance, Figure 3 shows a decreasing trend in NO2 concentrations that comply with national standards in Melbourne; however, this trend may be misleading because of the reduction in the number of stations, particularly those with high pollution levels.

 Despite the limitations in data coverage for both cities, the available data highlight a pressing issue that demands further research owing to its serious public health implications.
 The data revealed that residents in both Melbourne and Sydney are frequently exposed to air pollution exceedance events, particularly multi-pollutant exceedance events.
-This means that people are simultaneously exposed to a dangerous mix of harmful pollutants, each exceeding the health threshold and reaching hazardous concentration levels at the same time (Figure 5).
+This means that people are simultaneously exposed to a dangerous mix of harmful pollutants, each exceeding the health threshold and reaching hazardous concentration levels at the same time (Table 4).

 The frequency of these events varies seasonally, and influenced by both natural events and human activities.
 O3 events increase during spring and summer in both cities and are driven by elevated temperatures and sunlight, which promote photochemical reactions (Utembe et al., 2018; Duc et al., 2022).
 In Sydney, O3 events are frequently high at sites such as Rozelle and Liverpool, which are significantly influenced by traffic emissions and industrial activities (EPA-NSW, 2021).
 Similarly, in Melbourne, O3 events increased on hot summer days, particularly in suburban areas such as Alphington and Dandenong, owing to a combination of vehicle emissions and high temperatures (Emmerson & Keywood, 2021; EPA-VIC, 2022).